 There is one God, eternally existing in three distinct persons: the Father, the Son and the Holy Spirit.
 These three are co-equal and each possesses all of the attributes of God.
 God is the Creator and Sustainer of the universe and everything in it.
 Only God is truly good and is the source of all comfort.
 God is light and in Him, there is no darkness.
 God is love.

-Jesus Christ is the Son of God.
-He was born of a virgin, lived a sinless life, was crucified, buried, and physically raised from the dead.
-Salvation through Jesus is for all who believe.
-Jesus is the only way man may have an eternal relationship with God.
+Jesus Christ is the visible image of the invisible God.
+He created all things.
+He existed before anything else and he holds all creation together.
+He is the head of the church, the Son of God who was born of a virgin, lived a sinless life, was crucified, buried, and physically raised from the dead.
+Salvation is through Jesus, for all who believe.
+He is the only way man may have an eternal relationship with God.

 The Holy Spirit lives with every believer to guide them, intercede to the Father for them, and offer peace in a broken world.
 The Holy Spirit is One with the Father and the Son.
 The Holy Spirit convicts a believer of sin and draws all man towards God.